varigence/docs/bimlflex/concepts/data-mart-templates.md

 **\[ALL – DIM Changes\]** Unions all the new and changed columns of the particular type of CDC for type 1 or type 2.

 **\[MLTC - Initial Dim\]** This multicast component determines if a given load is, in fact, the first load of a particular Dimension, in which case the new rows will go directly to the target destination.
 These rows are directed to `[OLE_DST – Insert DIM]`.
-If it is not an initial load the new and changed rows will be set to the Dimension’s staging table first `[OLE_DST – Stage DIM]` to be merged into the destination table in a later component.
+If it is not an initial load the new and changed rows will be set to the Dimension's staging table first `[OLE_DST – Stage DIM]` to be merged into the destination table in a later component.

 **\[SQL – Merge Dimension\]** Will be loading all the data into their final target tables from the data in the initial staging tables.